apinizer/management-api-docs/02-api-reference/05-policies/policies/policy-digital-sign.md

 ### Description
 Digital Sign policy digitally signs data using cryptographic keys or certificates.
 It generates digital signatures for specified source variables and stores them in target signature variables.
 This policy provides data integrity and non-repudiation capabilities.

-**Note:** This policy is currently not fully implemented in Management API.
-The DTO structure exists but `convertToPolicy` returns null.
-This documentation is based on the underlying policy structure (`PolicyDigitalSign` and `PolicyDigitalSignDef`) and will be updated when full API support is added.
+**⚠️ Implementation Status:** This policy is **currently not implemented** in Management API.
+This policy cannot be created or managed through the Management API at this time.
+This documentation is provided for reference purposes and will be updated when full API support is added in a future release.

 ### Endpoints